9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 Out of these files, we are mainly interested in two things: the podcast title and the enclosure URLs.
 We use the [HaXml toolkit](http://www.cs.york.ac.uk/fp/HaXml/) to parse the XML file.
-Here\'s the source code for this component:
+Here's the source code for this component:

 :::: captioned-content
 ::: caption